 Before sitting down with my buyers and writing an offer on their Spring Texas dream home, I will contact our in-house insurance agent and find out if the home is located in the 100 year flood zone.
-If a home is located in the 100 year flood zone it means that in any given year there is a 1% chance that a major flood will occur.
-I want my buyers to know going into the negotiations if the home is located in the 100 year flood zone because it impacts resale value, their home ownership costs, and in some instances their ability to sleep soundly at night.
+A home located in the 100 year flood zone means that in any given year there’s a 1% chance that a major flood will occur.
+I want my buyers to know going into the negotiations if the home is located in the 100 year flood zone.
+Because it does impact resale value, their home ownership costs, and in some instances their ability to sleep soundly at night.

 Some buyers I have represented did not want to proceed any further with an offer after discovering the home was located in the 100 year flood zone.
-And if you are the type of individual that every time we have a heavy rain you would be worried that your house would flood, then DO NOT purchase a home in the 100 year flood zone.
-The home is not worth the mental anguish it would cause you.
+If you are the type of individual that every time we have a heavy rain you will be worried that your house will flood, then DO NOT purchase a home in the 100 year flood zone.
+The home is not worth the mental anguish it will cause you.
 No matter if it is your dream home.